Bluemoondragon07/chime-theme/README.md

 ![](wiki-page.png)
 ### Novel Class
 Format your note like a page in a book.
 This class changes the font, indentation, and paragraph spacing.
-Pressing enter once creates an indented paragraph, while pressing enter twice creates a normal paragraph without an indent (great if you don't like indented dialogue).
+Pressing enter once creates a normal paragraph without an indent (great if you don't like indented dialogue), while pressing enter twice, like you would usually create a paragraph in Obsidian, creates an indented paragraph..
 Both paragraphs are evenly spaced in preview mode.
 To use, type `Cssclasses: novel` in the frontmatter of a note.

 ![](novel.png)